StackStorm/st2docs/docs/source/roadmap.rst

 .. rubric:: Done in v3.7

+* **RHEL/RockyLinux 8:** EL8 support continues, despite the deprecation of CentOS 8.
+We now use RockyLinux 8 to build for and test on EL8.
 * **Metadata Overrides:** Allow StackStorm administrator to “override” the default resource status that was specified by the pack owners.
 * **Action Clone:** Actions can be cloned via API, CLI, and web UI.
 * **Datastore RBAC:** Accessing datastore Key Value pairs can be restricted with RBAC.